JulienFONTANA/LoadingBarGenerator/README.md

 The text displayed on screen are from the SIMS games.

 ## Why C# ???
 C# 4.7.2 is the core of the project.

-Dependency Injection is done with Ninject.
-And everything you'll see will respect the SOLID principles and the clean-code principle.
-Can I clone / create PR on this repo?
+## Can I clone / create PR on this repo?

-## Can I clone this repo?
 Sure, I'll be honored!